Lindsey Burda

 Diversify your following!

-Make sure your digital following is spread across various platforms.
+Make sure your digital following is spread across various platforms owned by different companies.

 Don't rely on one company to keep your digital presence afloat.
+I advise clients to use at least two platforms owned by different companies.

 Have a website with great SEO

 Build a website with great SEO and quality content!
+This can help you begin to gain organic traffic online.

 YOU OWN your website!

-Build an email campaign.
+Build an email list.

-If one day your social account goes kaput.
-Then what happens to all those followers and leads?
+If one day your social account goes kaput, then what happens to all those followers and leads?

 They're gone!